 Low-cost sensors utilizing light-scattering methods to measure particulate matter (PM) has shown promise in correlations with higher-cost, mass-based PM measurements.
 Some devices may respond well to various particle distributions (or particle size ranges) than others.
 For example, a sensor device may underestimate large course particles versus fine particles.

-Low-cost PM sensors sometimes have correction factors (for example, the Purple Air correction factor used on the fire and smoke map) and correction factors can be very helpful but their accuracy depends on the emissions mix.
+Low-cost PM sensors sometimes have correction factors (for example, the Purple Air correction factor used on the fire and smoke map) and these correction factors can be very helpful but their accuracy depends on the emissions mix.
 A correction factor may be designed well for one emissions mix, but not work well for another emissions mix.

 Due to uncertainty in sensor data quality and interpretation, at least one (1) sensor should augment an existing reference monitor or collocate near an existing air quality station managed by the Tribe or local authority for quality assurance purposes.